sphuber/aiida-s3/README.md

 To run the test suite, one has to provide these credentials or the services have to be mocked.
 Instructions for each service that is supported are provided below.

+### S3

+The base S3 implementation is interfaced with through the [`boto3`](https://pypi.org/project/boto3/) Python SDK.
+The [`moto`](https://pypi.org/project/moto/) library allows to mock this interface.
+This makes it possible to run the test suite without any credentials.
+To run the tests, simply execute `pytest`:

+    pytest

+By default, the interactions with S3 are mocked through `moto` and no actual credentials are required.
+To run the tests against an actual S3 server, the endpoint URL and credentials need to be specified through environment variables:

+    export AIIDA_S3_MOCK_S3=False
+    export AIIDA_S3_ENDPOINT_URL='http://localhost:9000'
+    export AIIDA_S3_BUCKET_NAME='some-bucket'
+    export AIIDA_S3_ACCESS_KEY_ID='access-key'
+    export AIIDA_S3_SECRET_ACCESS_KEY='secret-access-key'
+    pytest

+One example of an open source implementation of a S3-compatible object store is [minIO](https://min.io/).
+An instance can easily be created locally using Docker and `docker-compose`.
+Simply write the following to `docker-compose.yml`:

+    version: '2'

+    services:
+      minio:
+        container_name: Minio
+        command: server /data --console-address ":9001"
+        environment:
+          - MINIO_ROOT_USER=admin
+          - MINIO_ROOT_PASSWORD=supersecret
+        image: quay.io/minio/minio:latest
+        ports:
+          - '9000:9000'
+          - '9001:9001'
+        volumes:
+          - /tmp/minio:/data
+        restart: unless-stopped

+and then launch the container with:

+    docker-compose up -d

+The tests can then be run against the server using environment variables as described above.

 ### AWS S3

 The [AWS S3](https://aws.amazon.com/s3/) service is interfaced with through the [`boto3`](https://pypi.org/project/boto3/) Python SDK.